Self-similar kinetics for gravitational Bose-Einstein condensation: Adiabatic self-similarity

 where~$J_{\mathrm{ext},s}$ is still given by Eq.~\eqref{eq:23} but now depends on~$\tau_s$.
 We mimic static absorbing sponge at~${\omega \lesssim \omega_{\mathrm{IR}}}$ by boundary condition

 cf.\ Eq.~\eqref{eq:25}.

-We did not make any sensible approximations yet: up to details, the boundary value problem~(\ref{eq:Fs-s}), (\ref{eq:40}) is equivalent to the original kinetic equation.
-But if adiabatic self-similarity reigns and parameters of transformation~(\ref{eq:FsJs}) are chosen correctly, the rescaled distribution~$F_s(\tau_s,\, \omega_s)$ slowly depends on~$\tau_s$.
+We did not make any significant approximations yet: up to details\footnote{Strictly speaking, Eq.~\eqref{eq:40} is valid only approximately.
+Note, however, that Eq.~(\ref{eq:Fs-s}) can be generalized to the full case of nonzero sponge~$\mu(\omega)$ acting at~${\omega \leq \omega_{\mathrm{IR}}}$, cf.\ Eq.~\eqref{eq:13}.
+We use simpler Eq.~\eqref{eq:40} only because it is very precise for strong narrow sponges we consider.}, the boundary value problem~(\ref{eq:Fs-s}), (\ref{eq:40}) is equivalent to the original kinetic equation.
+But if adiabatic self-similarity reigns and parameters of the transformation~(\ref{eq:FsJs}) are chosen correctly, the rescaled distribution~$F_s(\tau_s,\, \omega_s)$ slowly varies with~$\tau_s$.
 Hence, the first term~$\partial_{\tau_s} F_s$ in Eq.~(\ref{eq:Fs-s}) can be ignored or treated as a perturbation.

 Strictly speaking, adiabatic approximation of this kind requires suppressed scale-breaking effects, i.e.\ slow drift of the rescaled source~$J_{\mathrm{ext},s}(\tau_s, \,\omega_s)$, see the condition~\eqref{eq:41}.
 But in practice adiabatic results are qualitatively correct even in generic cases.